mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

   contributions" universally means, so this boils down to an interpersonal negotiation where the lead author has the responsibility to make things fair to the best of their ability.
+- Explicitly propose the author order and get all authors agreement on it.
+If there is disagreement, the lead author should facilitate an agreement.
 - Once you have negotiated the list of authors, they all must then do points 2., 3., and 4. in the ICJME criteria list to be confirmed as authors.
 - You should never submit a manuscript to any publishing venue without the consent of all authors and agreement on points 1-4.
-It is the submitter's responsibility to give enough time for points 1-4 to be worked out.
+It is the lead author's responsibility to give enough time for points 1-4 to be worked out.
 If reasonable time and deadlines have been given, and co-authors do not meet 1-4, they should be moved to the acknowledgements section of the paper.
 This should likely never be done for a journal paper due to its importance, but for less consequential things, like an abstract, it may be fine.
-- Explicitly propose the author order and get all authors agreement on it.
-If there is disagreement, the lead author should facilitate an agreement.
 - It is perfectly fine to do projects and write papers without the involvement of Jason.
 Please do that!
-He should not be co-author on papers where he didn't meet points 1-4 even if he obtained your funding.
+He should not be co-author on papers where he didn't meet points 1-4 even if he obtained your funding or is simply your supervisor.
 Of course, he loves to be invited for topics he is interested in and has time to contribute.

-..
-[1] These are, of course, open for debate, but we should try to be consistent.

 .. _CRediT: https://credit.niso.org/
 .. _ICMJE: https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html